How to Use Skill Assessments in Your Recruiting Process - HRDQ

 1. The first level is technical skills, otherwise known as "hard" skills.
 These are tangible, trainable skills that are required to do the job.
 For example, if you're hiring a developer who needs to know Ruby, a skill assessment might offer a variety of Ruby-focused questions.
 If a potential hire can't pass the test, they don't have the necessary skills to perform the job and should not be hired.

-These kinds of skills are essential to assess, but you also need to make sure that they're necessary.
+These kinds of skills are essential to assess, but you also need to ensure they're necessary.
 If, for example, your developer doesn't need to know Ruby, testing for Ruby will filter out otherwise good candidates.
-Additionally, you can train hard skills, so if you have the option of preparing a candidate, testing for more applicable skills or skills that you can't teach might be better.
+Additionally, you can train hard skills, so if you have the option of preparing a candidate, testing for more applicable skills, or skills that you can't teach, it might be better.

 Skill Assessment Categories

-Testing for soft skills is often best done at the later stages of the recruitment process when you're more confident that the candidate is a good fit for your team.
+Testing for soft skills is often best done later in the recruitment process, when you're more confident that the candidate is a good fit for your team.
 You use these assessments to test if the candidate can work with your team, guide a team, fulfill a leadership role, or take a front-line position without friction.

 Within these three levels are different kinds of assessments.
-These can include role-specific assessments, skill-specific assessments, individual or team assessments, culture fit assessments, and even risk assessments.
+These can include role- or skill-specific assessments, individual or team assessments, culture-fit assessments, and even risk assessments.

 Are There Drawbacks to Skill Assessments for Recruiting?